 Online master’s degrees in New Jersey

-Stevens Institute of Technology is now the only school in New Jersey offering online programs for master’s degrees in cybersecurity.
+Rutgers University and Stevens Institute of Technology are now the only schools in New Jersey offering online programs for master’s degrees in cybersecurity.
+Rutgers University has an Masters in Business and Science Cybersecurity (Online) Program.
 Stevens has two distinct degree paths available: Master of Science in Cybersecurity and Master of Science in Computer Science with Secure Systems Focus.

 Ten years ago, a Ph.D. in cybersecurity would have been almost unheard of.
 Today, though, there are many Ph.D. programs being offered and demand is growing rapidly.
 The primary source of the demand is probably from cybersecurity professors and researchers.
 Some top-level corporate managers are also now also seeking out cybersecurity PhD’s.